pcherna/paperless-demo/PetersNotes.md

 - Polls Dropbox for changes on top list
 - Integrated prettier
 - Added relatively-empty onChange handler for checkboxes
+- Use OAuth interface to properly connect to Dropbox

 # TODO app features